 Figure 70: Timing Distribution of IODVS Writes to the Swissbit microSD Memory Card

 Completion detection is especially important for the Swissbit microSD card because of the wide range of completion times.
+The unit does appear to have some voltage dependence in caching.
+However, it is counterintuitive that decreasing the voltage seems to have increased the cache-hit rate.
+The device has the most complex MMU (perhaps fully associative) of the devices tested and appears to flush cache to FLASH on a voltage drop.

 Table 26: Swissbit microSD Card Algorithm / Energy Summary (128 Samples Each)